CAPITAL STRUCTURE POLICIES : Capital structure, taxes and organisation theories

 - CAPITAL STRUCTURE POLICIES

 In this chapter we went beyond the simplified structure of perfect markets, and looked at a number of different factors (tax, bankruptcy costs, information asymmetry, conflicts of interest) which make analysis more complex, but also more relevant.

 Problems stemming from information asymmetry between shareholders and investors have an obvious impact on the choice of capital structure.
 Managers believing that their companies are undervalued would prefer to increase debt levels rather than to issue new shares at a low price, and possibly carry out a capital increase once the share price has gone up.
-Similarly, a decision to use debt finance for a project is a sign of management's confidence in its ability to meet payments on the debt and an indirect sign that the project is likely to be profitable.
+Similarly, a decision to use debt finance for a project is a sign of management’s confidence in its ability to service the debt and an indirect sign that the project is likely to be profitable.

 Pushing the information asymmetry problem to the limit brings us to the pecking order theory, which holds that managers choose sources of financing on the basis of the amount of intermediation costs and agency costs: cash flow, debt and only then a capital increase.

 This takes us a long way from the simplistic assumptions made in the first models designed by Modigliani and Miller!